 - Outcome: The deliverables for this task are a planning level estimate of alternative costs - Task 5: Evaluate Alternatives (Consultant, TRC) - Task: The TRC and Consultant will meet to review the information from previous Tasks and develop alternatives applicable at LPD.
-Performance of the alternatives will be identified using a matrix approach that includes water rights, and technical, biological, and economic feasibility.
-Alternatives that are not feasible will be dropped from consideration and reasons for them being dropped will be described. - Outcome: Deliverables include descriptions and drawings, evaluation of alternatives. - Task 6: Alternatives Refinement (Consultant, TRC) - Task: The TRC and Consultant will meet with the goal of completing a final evaluation of the alternatives. - The final evaluation will summarize alternatives receiving detailed evaluation, including descriptive text and drawings for each, opinions of probable construction and operating costs, an implementation schedule, and listing of pros and cons for each and a summary of evaluation details. - A cost effectiveness analysis will be conducted.
+Performance of the alternatives will be identified using a matrix approach that includes water supply, technical, fluvial, biological, and economic feasibility.
+Alternatives will be evaluated for overall feasibility and modified if possible. - Outcome: Deliverables include descriptions and drawings, evaluation of alternatives. - Task 6: Alternatives Refinement (Consultant, TRC) - Task: The TRC and Consultant will meet with the goal of completing a final evaluation of the alternatives. - The final evaluation will summarize alternatives receiving detailed evaluation, including descriptive text and drawings for each, opinions of probable construction and operating costs, an implementation schedule, and listing of pros and cons for each and a summary of evaluation details. - A cost effectiveness analysis will be conducted.
 The preferred alternative(s) will be projects that meet objectives and are considered economically feasible. - Recommendations will be developed as part of this task, with consideration of the relative certainty of the capability of alternatives to address long-term sedimentation and other effects due to LPD.
 If feasible, relative risk and uncertainties will be described.
-Recommendations might include identification of alternative(s) to be pursued, and further studies needed to reduce uncertainties. - Outcome: Deliverables include updated descriptions, drawings and the results of the evaluation process. - Task 7: Reporting and Recommendations (Consultant and TRC) - o Task: This will consist of four components: - The Consultant will document progress and decisions made by the TRC and prepare a final report to document:
+Recommendations might include identification of alternative(s) to be pursued, and further studies needed to reduce uncertainties. - Outcome: Deliverables include updated descriptions, drawings and the results of the evaluation process. - Task 7: Reporting and Recommendations (Consultant and TRC) - Task: This will consist of four components: - The Consultant will document progress and decisions made by the TRC and prepare a final report to document: - the process followed to prepare the report,

-- the process followed to prepare the report, - development of feasible alternatives, - evaluation criteria, - summary of alternatives including those that were eliminated and reasons why they were eliminated, and - results of the final evaluation and recommendations for alternatives at LPD. - A draft Sediment Management Feasibility Report will be issued for review by the TRC. - Outcome: Deliverables include a Final Sediment Management Feasibility Study report with recommendations for a preferred alternatives, or if no alternatives can be recommended, a conclusion about additional effort to develop a long-term plan for the dam.
+- development of feasible alternatives, - evaluation criteria, - summary of alternatives including those that were eliminated and reasons why they were eliminated, and - results of the final evaluation and recommendations for alternatives at LPD. - A draft Sediment Management Feasibility Report will be issued for review by the TRC. - Outcome: Deliverables include a Final Sediment Management Feasibility Study report with recommendations for a preferred alternatives, or if no alternatives can be recommended, a conclusion about additional effort to develop a long-term plan for the dam.